 - Develop transferable skills: communication, time management, report writing, customer service, and so much more

 Below is an example of the BBA Internship Guide.
 Your faculty will have a guide for your field of study.

 With over 38 areas of study, UT Southern has the degree you need.
 Utilize the following resources to help you purposefully explore your career paths.

 Achieving More Together

-Your memories and experiences at Martin Methodist College will remain part of your history as well as ours.
-Those footprints you left behind have helped create a pathway for the next generation of students and alumni as UT Southern.
+Your memories and experiences at Martin Methodist College will remain part of your history and ours.
+Those footprints you left behind have helped create a pathway for the next generation of students and alumni at UT Southern.